ddc-java-13/top-tag/docs/index.md

 ## Summary

-The purpose of the App would be to show each Game Management Unit and dispaly odds of recieving a tag.
+The purpose of the Top Tag App is to show each Game Management Unit and dispaly odds of recieving a tag.

 The app will sort the size of the herds per each Game Management Unit, calculate how many people applied in the draw for a tag with how many people recieved a tag.
-This will allow the user recieve see his or her odds of drawing an elk tag in each Game Management Unit.
+This will allow the user to see his or her odds of drawing an elk tag in each Game Management Unit.

-Furthermore, this app will display for each legal weapon and corresponding seasons for Antlered and Antlerless hunts.
+Furthermore, this app will calculate draw odds for each legal weapon and corresponding seasons for Antlered and Antlerless hunts.

 ## Intended users